 One of the best teacher characters I have seen in anime full stop and I hope to see more well crafted characters like her in anime.

 The foil of Hikki a perfect example of why misplaced kindness is a bad thing and can be extremely cruel.
 The author does an excellent job of showing why text book kindness is not always the correct path to take and sometimes you need to give people some tough loving to set them on the right path in life.
 The clash between Hayato and Hikki hits its pinacle as Hikki trolls a certain female extremely hard to the point he was going to give a minor mental break down but was stopped by Hayato.
-Hayato seems to probably understand Hikki better than anyone else in the series but unfortunately the anime didn't last long enough to fully explain that which is why he thinks Hikki is wrong to take the martyr route to solving most problems.
-Hayato is another well done character and a nice guy its just sometimes he misreads situations and the does the wrong thing.
+Hayato seems to probably understand Hikki better than anyone else in the series but unfortunately the anime didn't last long enough to fully explain that.
+This is why he thinks Hikki is wrong to take the martyr route to solving most problems.
+Hayato is another well done character and a nice guy its just sometimes he misreads situations and he does the wrong thing.
 Another superb character though.

 A final special mention to you and while the other characters are also extremely well done I decided to give this wonderful individual a write up.
 The reason why is because her character had a huge impact with me as I have had to deal with her kind at school and they are not pleasant.
 Using the social hierarchy to their benefit they use others to skip out on hard work while taking the credit for it and at the same time belittle others to improve their relationship with Mr. popular basically Hayato in this case.
-She is right bitch basically and despite how awful she is as a person Hikki nearly gave her a minor mental break down from trolling her so hard and while she did deserve it even I felt a little sorry for her.
+She is a right bitch basically and despite how awful she is as a person Hikki nearly gave her a minor mental break down from trolling her so hard and while she did deserve it, even I felt a little sorry for her.
 A very well constructed character and I am sure that most people have come across someone like her in their life.

-This series is incredible and will be one to remember so I am more than happy to approve this great series to anyone who likes something that is a little more than just a comedy.
+This series is incredible and will be one to remember so I am more than happy to approve this great series to anyone who likes something that is more than just a comedy.
 However if you are looking for fan service you won't find any here though.
 I am more than happy to give this series a rock solid 9/10.

 I hope anyone else who watches/watched this enjoys/enjoyed it as much as I did.